artsy/artsy.github.io/_posts/2019-05-10-server-rendering-responsively.md

 With `react-responsive`, we didn't like that it relied on user agent detection as its primary method of handling SSR.

-(TODO: are those statements correct?)

 ### CSS

 We explored the idea of rendering all breakpoints from the server, and hiding the non-matching branches with CSS.
 The issue with this approach is that you have many components that are mounted and rendered unnecessarily.
 Aside from the performance hit you take for rendering components your user isn't seeing, even worse is the potential for duplicate side-effects.

 Imagine a component that, when rendered, emits a call to an analytics service.
 If this component exists in both a